LetyPG/LetyPG/README.md

 Skilled in designing and executing functional, API, database, and non-functional tests (security, usability, performance).
 Passionate about continuous improvement, software quality, and building practices that align testing with product architecture.

 💡 I recently launched **[Compilador QA](#)**, an educational website designed to share QA knowledge and best practices with the community.
-This also have the intention to help QA professionals and students to learn and grow.
+This also has the intention to help QA professionals and students learn and grow.

 ---

-## 🛠️ Technical Skills
+## Technical Skills
 - **Testing Types:** Smoke, Sanity, Exploratory, E2E, Regression, Integration, UAT, UI, Unit Testing with TDD.
 - **Automation & Tools:** Selenium WebDriver, Pytest, Appium, JMeter, Jenkins Pipeline (Groovy), Grafana K6.
 - **API Testing:** Postman (functional, security, performance, contract), API automation.